wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 - `--transport <stdio|http>` – Transport to use (`stdio` by default).
 Note that HTTP transport automatically provides both HTTP and SSE endpoints.
 - `--port <number>` – Port to listen on when using `http` transport (default `3000`).
-- `--api-key <key>` – API key for authentication.
-You can get your API key by creating an account at [context7.com/dashboard](https://context7.com/dashboard).

 Example with http transport and port 8080: